-A massive recall has been issued by the U.S. Consumer Product Safety Commission for Fisher-Price “Rock ‘n Play” sleepers following reports of infant deaths.
-According to the reports, more than 30 infants have died between 2011 and 2018 because of the dangerous sleeper.
-More than five million sleepers were recalled just three days after a report published by the American Academy of Pediatrics (AAP) highlighted the product’s dangers.
-One of the biggest problems with the sleeper is that a baby could roll or turn over onto their stomach or side while unrestrained, resulting in suffocation.
+A massive recall has been issued by the U.S. Consumer Product Safety Commission for Fisher-Price “Rock ‘n Play” sleepers as well as the Kids II brand equivalent following reports of infant deaths.
+According to the reports, more than 30 infants have died between 2011 and 2018 because of the dangerous sleepers.
+More than five million Fisher-Price sleepers were recalled just three days after a report published by the American Academy of Pediatrics (AAP) highlighted the product’s dangers.
+The Kids II recall followed just two weeks after the Fisher-Price recall.
+Although the Kids II recall numbers were not as great as Fisher-Price – 700,000 compared to five million – the dangers are just as serious.
+One of the biggest problems with the sleepers is that a baby could roll or turn over onto their stomach or side while unrestrained, resulting in suffocation.

 A representative for Fisher-Price released this statement in regards to the recall: “While we continue to stand by the safety of all of our products, given the reported incidents in which the product was used contrary to safety warnings and instructions, we’ve decided in partnership with the Consumer Product Safety Commission (CPSC), that this voluntary recall is the best course of action.”